ksadov/elo_analysis/README.md

 # Analysis
 `plot_top_players.py` will display a plot of the Elo trajectories of the top N players at a given date.

+`magnus.py` will calculate some predictions related to Magnus Carlsen's performance and create a plot of simulated future Elo trajectories.